conc2304/lightform-web-controller/oak-app/readme.md

 ```bash
 npm run build.dev
 ```
-This will change the networking interface to interface with

 For internal runtimes, like Device Pairing, that has to be run from a device, use the Custom Elements Bundle that is built in the `dist` directory.
 For sites being hosted use the `public_html` build.
 It is expected that the contents of `public_html` directory be placed at the root of where the site is being served.
 ** Note This build is using `src/dist.html`.
 This is a modified version of `src/index.html` where the call to the build entry files are replaced by calling `defineCustomElements()` in the built/generated custom bundle `dist/index.js`;